Skip to content

 Just like wheel alignment, proper tire pressure is crucial for a healthy steering system.
 Underinflated tires create more friction with the road, making them harder to turn.
 This increased resistance means your power steering pump has to work much harder to help you steer, especially at low speeds.
 Overinflated tires can make the steering feel twitchy and overly sensitive.
 Make checking your tire pressure a non-negotiable part of your daily routine.
 Keeping all your tires inflated to the manufacturer’s recommended PSI ensures the steering system operates under the intended load, preventing unnecessary strain and wear.

-Schedule Routine System Inspections
+Schedule Routine System Check-ups

 While your own checks are vital, there’s no substitute for a professional eye.
 Scheduling routine inspections with a trusted service center allows a technician to perform a more thorough evaluation of your entire steering system.
 They can check for issues that are hard to spot, like internal wear on the steering gear or subtle pressure drops in the hydraulic system.
 A professional can identify potential problems before they become serious, saving you from unexpected downtime and expensive repairs.
 Think of it as a regular health check-up for one of your truck’s most critical systems.